adenhq/hive/docs/quizzes/01-getting-started.md

 Answer these questions:

 1. What is the main frontend folder called?
+Honeycomb
 2. What is the main backend folder called?
+Hive
-3. What file would you edit to configure the application?
+3. What file would you edit to configure the application? config.yaml.example
-4. What's the Docker command to start all services (hint: check README)?
+4. What's the Docker command to start all services (hint: check README)? docker compose up

 ### Task 3.2: Find the Features 🎯
 Look through the codebase to find:

-1. Where are the MCP tools defined? (provide the file path)
+1. Where are the MCP tools defined? (provide the file path) hive/core/.mcp.json
-2. What port does the API run on? (hint: check README or docker-compose)
+2. What port does the API run on? (hint: check README or docker-compose) 4000
-3. Find one TypeScript interface related to agents (provide file path and interface name)
+3. Find one TypeScript interface related to agents (provide file path and interface name) hive/src/mcp/tools/agents.ts agents.ts/Control Emitter

 ---